Inepsa/Gilded-RP-Rules/Gilded RP Rules.md

 - Don’t DM staff regarding rules or game-related issues; open a ticket.
 Any advice given by staff in DMs is personal opinions, and not to be regarded as permission in any capacity if later brought into question.

-- Don't talk negatively about other servers and players.

 - No NSFW content (Not Safe For Work).

 - Players may disagree with staff, but MUST respect decisions when they are made and conduct conversations in a manner that shows respect.

 # Zero Tolerance Rules

-- No coordinating IC events OOC.
-This can all be done IC.
-ANYTHING that would persuade your actions IC, including where you go, who you meet up with, and what you are preparing to do, is META.

-- Suicide RP, including any threats or harassing comments in the Discord, is not allowed.

-- No Hate speech of any kind

-- No racism/sexism/homophobia/transphobia/rape

-- No use of N or R words, among others.

 - Sexual Abuse and Domestic Abuse and/or claims thereof on an In Character Level are off limits due to OOC triggers

 - Sharing Items or Money between your own characters for any reason is prohibited

 - Child murder/torture, or even threats of such, are never allowed, even when still in the womb.
 For more information, see “Pregnancy RP and Aging”

-- Using macros to fish, mine, craft, or anything else while AFK, or even while IC is powergaming.
-Do not do this.

 # Communication Standards